schmaustech/hypershift-blog/README.md

 $ oc create -f ~/$CLUSTERNAME-$WORKER.yaml
 baremetalhost.metal3.io/worker-1 created
 ~~~

+Again we will run our until loop to wait for the agent to come online and then once it does assign the agent name to a variable and then patch the agent with the installation disk, hosname and role again:

 ~~~bash
 $ until oc get agent -n ${NAMESPACE} ${UUID} >/dev/null 2>&1 ; do sleep 1 ; done